2 Week Itinerary In Thailand For First Timers

 Petchaburi Soi 5

-About a 20 minute walk from Siam Paragon is another street food center you should check out for a much cheaper dinner than you’ll get a Sra Bua.
+About a 20 minute walk from Siam Paragon is another street food center you should check out for a much cheaper dinner than you’ll get at Sra Bua.
 This spot is in the Phaya Thai neighborhood, between Siam and Victory Monument.

 There are dozens of street food stalls here to choose from so just find your favorite dish or try something new.
 Optionally you can look for P’Aor, which has the best Tom Yum Goong and Tom Yam Kung/Phla in the city.